 According to the OnlyFans policy, users must be 18 years or older.

 The British-based site has become increasingly popular for people who have become unemployed due to the coronavirus pandemic, but also, it’s popular amongst sex workers.

 A recent BBC documentary – #Nudes4Sale investigated the rise of under 18’s selling explicit content on not just OnlyFans but Twitter and Snapchat Premium.
-The documentary found as many as a third of Twitter users advertising explicit images with hashtags “nudes4sale” or “buymynudes” are under 18 – according to an analysis by facial recognition technology.
+The documentary found as many as a third of Twitter users advertising explicit images with hashtags “nudes4sale” or “buymynudes” are under 18 – according to facial analysis technology by Yoti.
 Worryingly, a large number of underage creators use social media to sell nudes in exchange for money and gifts.

 Twitter said it has: “Zero tolerance for any material that features or promotes child sexual exploitation,” and asked for “further information on the accounts found in the documentary that may have been linking to such content.”